demisto/content-docs/docs/integrations/yml-from-python-code-gen.md

 ```

 ### Metadata from `metadata_collector.command` inputs
-In order to add command description, one can specify it in `@metadata_collector.command` under the description key like so:
+In order to add command description, you can specify it in `@metadata_collector.command` under the description key.

+For example:
 ```python
 metadata_collector = YMLMetadataCollector(integration_name="some_name")